 Apart from this, Pakistan also believed that if any further tension would arise on this issue, then this issue would become international and a solution would be found on it soon.
 Apart from this, one goal will also be to incite the suppressed rebellion for the last two decades.

-Initially, after preliminary interrogation, the Indian army felt that these infiltrators were jihadis and the army would drive them out in a few days.
-But later on, coming to know from the activities around the LOC and the plan adopted by the infiltrators, our army came to know that these are not small encounters, they are planned to attack a very large scale.
+Initially, after preliminary interrogation, the Indian army felt that these infiltrators were jihadis and that the army would drive them out in a few days.
+But later on, coming to know from the activities around the LOC and the plan adopted by the infiltrators, our army came to know that these are not small encounters, they are planned to attack on a very large scale.

 Upon learning of this plan of Pakistan, the Indian government replied in the form of Operation Vijay, in which about 2 lakh Indian soldiers participated finally on 26 July 1999, there was a formal ceasefire and on this day we call ‘Vijay’.
 Celebrate as ‘Day’.